Paul E. Alexander

-Paul Elias Alexander is a Canadian health researcher and a former Trump administration official at the U.S. Department of Health and Human Services (HHS) during the COVID-19 pandemic.
+Paul Elias Alexander is a Canadian independent scientist, and a former Trump administration official at the U.S. Department of Health and Human Services (HHS) during the COVID-19 pandemic.
 Alexander was recruited from his part-time, unpaid position at McMaster University to serve as an aide to HHS assistant secretary for public affairs Michael Caputo in March 2020.
 In that role, Alexander pressured federal scientists and public health agencies to suppress and edit their COVID-19 analyses to make them consistent with Trump's rhetoric.

 Within the Trump Administration, Alexander advocated for a strategy of mass infection of the public with COVID-19 to build herd immunity.
 He sought to muzzle federal scientists and public health agencies to prevent them from contradicting the Trump Administration's political talking points.

 Education

 Alexander has a bachelor's degree in epidemiology from McMaster University in Hamilton, Ontario, and a master's degree from Oxford University.
 In 2015 he earned a PhD degree from McMaster University's Department of Health Research Methods, Evidence, and Impact.